 High-Efficiency Rocket Propulsion Systems

 In high-efficiency systems, the energy is not stored in the propellant but is generated by an onboard system.
 Therefore, the energy conversion rate is not proportional to the propellant flow rate but is limited by the power supply system’s capability.
-For example, solar panels or a nuclear source can generate either electrical or thermal power.
+For example, solar panels or a nuclear source can generate electrical or thermal power.
 Considering the energy supply rate (power) to the propellant to be fixed, a lower propellant flow rate will give higher efficiency but at a lower thrust, which is insufficient for use as a launch vehicle.
-High-efficiency systems are then used for long-duration missions to deep space or to raise orbits of Earth satellites.
+High-efficiency systems are then used for long-duration missions to deep space or to raise the orbits of satellites.

 Total Impulse & Specific Impulse